azaj01/MM-EUREKA/README.md

 Please refer to `CONTRIBUTING.md` before you dive in！

-##  Contact
+## 📬 Contact

-if you have any questions，you can scan the qr code to add us wechat group
+If you have any questions or would like to engage with our community, feel free to scan the QR code to join our WeChat group.

 ## 🎓 Acknowledgements